Programming-M30299/week-18-dart-code/outline.md

 ## Programming exercises

 Here is an example of a programming exercise.
 I have not spend enough time to think about this and make it a good exercise.
 Can you think of better exercises?

+1. Take the `Car` class provided in the lecture notes.
+Make the `speed` instance variable private and add getter and setter methods to access and modify the speed of the car.
+The valid colours for a car are red, blue, and green.

 1. Write a class representing a patient in a hospital.
 Each patient has an age, a name, and a list of symptoms.
 They also have a diagnosis which at the beginning is an empty string.
 The class should have a method `add_symptom` that receives a symptom and adds it to the list of symptoms.
 The class should also have a method `diagnose` that receives a diagnosis and sets the patient's diagnosis to the received diagnosis.
 There are some aspects of the class that must be kept private.
 Make sure that the class is well encapsulated and that the instance variables are not accessible from outside the class.
 Instead the user needs to use the methods provided by the class to interact with the object.